andreasronge/dev-happiness-elixir/language.md

 # Macros

 * Meta programming: code that writes code
-* Elixir is written on Elixir by more than 90%
+* Elixir is written in Elixir by more than 90%
 * Should only be used as a last resort
 * Can be used for DSL
 * Expressions are three element tuples